The latest audience data from TRG Arts, showing what patrons care about right now and how their values have changed.

 Audience demographics: Age and booking habits

-Performing arts organizations in the U.S. and Canada have lost a high percentage of households in the older generations who previously attended arts events.
+Performing arts organisations in the US and Canada have lost a high percentage of households in the older generations who previously attended arts events.
 The greatest loss, -55%, was in the Silent generation (age 77-95), with a -52% reduction in the Greatest generation (age 96+).
 Only 6% of Generation Z (age 11-25) and 10% of Millennials (age 26-42) were lost as audience members from 2019-2022.